takumif/shakashaka_solver/15418_report.md

 ###1) Sequential solver

 The solver takes in a solvable Shakashaka board (a 2-D array of numbers) and returns a board which is solved.
 The algorithm first fills the deducible squares of the board (usually indicated by black squares with numbers).
-Then it calls the isSolved() function to check if the board is solved, otherwise it will call mayBeSolvable() function to check if such a board configuration can actually be solved, before calling seqSolveByGuessing(), which brute-force fills the board with all possible squares.
+Then it calls the isSolved() function (described below) to check if the board is solved, otherwise it will call mayBeSolvable() function to check if such a board configuration can actually be solved, before calling seqSolveByGuessing(), which brute-force fills the board with all possible squares, and sees if it generates a valid solution.
 Afterwards, it will keep repeating the process till it reaches a board configuration that isSolved() returns true.

 ###2) Sequential board checker

 The key part of this application relies on the checker to determine if the board is either solved or is possible to solve.

-For the isSolved( *some\_board_configuration* ), the algorithms checks the sides and corners for invalid configurations.
+For the isSolved( *some\_board_configuration* ) function, the algorithms checks the sides and corners for invalid configurations.
 For the inner squares, we use the validBlock() function which calculates the inner angle of a 2 by 2 sub-block.
 For example, let consider a 2 by 2 block of squares.
 We divide each square into 4 smaller triangles such as:

 	\ 0 /
 	1 x 3